JasperOtieno/CourseraShiny/README.md

 # RShiny Visualizatiton Project

-This is a visualization dashboard project taken to gain knowledge on creating a visualization app using RShiny as part of the R Visualization online course offered by Coursera.
+This is a visualization dashboard project to gain knowledge on creating a visualization app using RShiny as part of the R Visualization online course offered by Coursera.

 ## Objective